d4glushko/task_puzzle_15/README.md

-# Task Puzzle 15
+# Task Puzzle 15 Terminal Python Application
 https://en.wikipedia.org/wiki/15_puzzle

-This is a python implementation of Puzzle 15.
+This is a python implementation of Puzzle 15 using terminal.

 ## How to Run
 ### Setup Virtualenv